datacarpentry/sql-ecology-lesson/_episodes/02-sql-aggregation.md

 ## Aliases

-As queries get more complex names can get long and unwieldy (as we saw before).
+As queries get more complex names can get long and unwieldy.
 To help make things clearer we can use aliases to assign new names to things in the query.

-We can alias both table names:
+We can use aliases in column names or table names using `AS`:

-    SELECT surv.year, surv.month, surv.day, sp.genus, sp.species
-    FROM surveys AS surv
-    JOIN species AS sp
-    ON surv.species_id = sp.species_id;

-And column names:

-    SELECT surv.year AS yr, surv.month AS mo, surv.day AS day, sp.genus AS gen, sp.species AS sp
+    SELECT MAX(year) AS last_surveyed_year
-    FROM surveys AS surv
+    FROM surveys;
-    JOIN species AS sp
-    ON surv.species_id = sp.species_id;

 The `AS` isn't technically required, so you could do

-    SELECT surv.year yr
+    SELECT MAX(year) yr
     FROM surveys surv;

 but using `AS` is much clearer so it is good style to include it.